in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-web-application-top20.md

 }
 ```

-## Running the application
+## Running the Application

-We use a Spring Boot Application class to launch our application
+We use a Spring Boot application class to launch our web application.

 ```java
 package com.in28minutes.springboot.web;